 The gloves can also be used simply as a barrier between the hand and the bowling ball.
 Your hands naturally produce sweat while bowling and this sweat can affect your grip strength.

-By having a glove you no longer have to worry about sweaty hands affecting your game, the gloves will absorb the sweat for you, keeping your grip strong and ready to go!
+By having a glove, you no longer have to worry about sweaty hands affecting your game, and the gloves will absorb the sweat for you, keeping your grip strong and ready to go!

 Bowling gloves also aid bowlers in maintaining the proper bowling form they need to use for their style and to prevent injury.
 By acting as a rigid brace, some gloves restrict the bowler’s movements in a way that encourages accurate form and better bowling.

-This method is also good for bowlers who have weakened limbs since it helps them maintain their form better and with less strain on their body.
+This method is also good for bowlers who have weakened limbs since it helps them maintain their form better and with less strain on their bodies.